SonarSource/sonar-custom-plugin-example/README.md

 ### How to use these files

 It is recommended you check out the sources in `src/main/js/` directly.
-The code is well-commented and provides real-world examples of how to interact with SonarQube.
+The code is well-commented and provides real-world examples of how to interact with SonarQube Server.

 The pages are registered in `src/main/java/org/sonarsource/plugins/example/web/MyPluginPageDefinition.java`, and their respective front-end source code is located in `src/main/js/`.
 These examples use different stacks to demonstrate different possibilities:

-* React JS examples (recommended, SonarQube uses React 16):
+* React JS examples (recommended, SonarQube Server uses React 16):
   * `src/main/js/portfolio_page/`
   * `src/main/js/admin_page/`
 * Backbone JS example: `src/main/js/project_page/`
 * Vanilla JS example: `src/main/js/global_page/`

-#### Helper APIs exposed by SonarQube
+#### Helper APIs exposed by SonarQube Server

-There are several helper APIs exposed by SonarQube, like functions to make authenticated API requests.
+There are several helper APIs exposed by SonarQube Server, like functions to make authenticated API requests.

 You can find the full list of exposed helpers [here](https://github.com/SonarSource/sonarqube/blob/master/server/sonar-web/src/main/js/app/components/extensions/exposeLibraries.ts).